ESGF/esgf-vocab/docs/source/index.md

 Searching is based on the term id and not its regex nor DRS name.
 It may be case-sensitive or not, supports wildcards (`%`) and regex.

 * DRS Validation:
-    - All terms of the Universe.
-    - All terms of a data descriptor from the Universe.
-    - All terms of a project.
+    - Terms of a project.
-    - All terms of a collection from a project.
+    - Terms of a collection from a project.
-    - All terms from all projects (cross-validation).

 The validation of a string value is against